shensiduanxing/simpleworkflow/README.md

 Get Workflow Task Events(Workflow id) (Rest)  Done

-1. Implement WorkFlowRepository to create Workflow entity Workflow entity is able to get Tasks and SequenceFlows
+1. Implement WorkFlowRepository to create Workflow entity

+Workflow entity is able to get Tasks and SequenceFlows

 2. Implement from to tasks' interval

 3. Implement OAuth

-4. System will keep app’s latest 5000 workflows
+4. System will keep app√ïs latest 5000 workflows

 5. System support 10K concurrent workflows execution

 6. System can work normally when there are large

 7. Implement app can only get itself's workflows and tasks

 8. Implement multiple tasks groups' dependency